 Complete the Meet & Greet Process.
 If your dog doesn't pass the first time, we can suggest a Wags & Wiggles class to help teach more appropriate dog-to-dog interactions.
 If your dog is shy, don't worry.
 All first timers go through an orientation process so they can meet all the dogs in small groups.
 This helps them adjust.
 Try a half day to keep your dog's stress level low.
 Give your dog a couple really good treats on your way in the door.
 Don't act nervous, or your dog will become more nervous.
 If you are planning on boarding, do a couple daycare days first so they can get adjusted before their long stay.

-If your dog boards overnight, you must check out by 10 am the next morning in order not to be charged for that day.
-Your dog must be checked in no later than 4:00 pm M-F, 2:00 pm Sat.
-(Sunday 8-11am, 2-3pm only).
-This allows us to properly prepare your dog for the evening.
-If you check-in after 3:00 pm, you will not be charged for that day.
-You will just receive the overnight fee; however, there is always at least a half day of daycare charge to every boarding stay.
-Check-in begins when we open in the morning.
+If your dog boards overnight, you must check out by 10:00 am the next morning in order not to be charged for daycare that day.
+Your dog must be checked in no later than 4:00 pm Monday through Friday and 3:00 pm Saturday and Sunday.
+This allows us to properly prepare your dog for his or her slumber party!

 If you wish for your dogs to have lunch, bring your own.
 Dogs are not given anything you don't bring.
 Most dogs do fine without lunch but it is your choice.
-There is no food allowed in the play area so all dogs are separated and hand fed.
+There is no food allowed in the play area.
+All dogs are separated and hand-fed.

 Do not bring toys.
 We have toys of every shape and size.
 All our toys must remain neutral to avoid possessiveness.

-All dogs must be on a leash to enter the daycare.
+All dogs must be on a leash to enter the daycare lobby.
 We will remove all of your dog's collars in the lobby and take them back on one of our leashes.
 This prevents collars getting caught up during play.
 At pick up, you will bring your dog's collar/leash with you and one of our staff members will leash them up for you and bring them to the lobby.